As you run your business, it is crucial to ensure that your email marketing plan is on track and moving you closer to your marketing goals.

 6. Set Up Feedback Loops

-Feedback Loops (FBLs are warnings from Internet Service Providers (ISPs) about complaints on your messages from their beneficiaries.
+Feedback Loops (FBLs are warnings from Internet Service Providers (ISPs) about complaints about your messages from the recipients.
 Whenever somebody denotes your message as spam or records a spam grumbling – you receive negative feedback.

 7. Prioritize Your Most Engaged Clients